-any judicial decision or change to an administrative practice or change to English law or French law, as applicable, after the date of the Base Prospectus could materially adversely impact the value of any Notes affected by it;
+any judicial decision or change to an administrative practice or change to English law or French law, as applicable, after the date of the Base

-at the commencement of the offer period, the issue price will not be known but the Final Terms will specify an indicative range.
-Prospective investors are required to make their decision to purchase the Notes on the basis of that indicative range prior to the actual issue price which will apply to the Notes being notified to them.
-Notice of the actual rate, level or percentage, as applicable, will be published in the same manner as the publication of the Final Terms; Secondary Market Risks an active secondary market may never be established or may be illiquid and that this may adversely affect the value at which an investor may sell its Notes (investors may suffer a partial or total loss of the amount of their investment); the trading market for Notes may be volatile and may be adversely impacted by many events; Risks Relating to Underlying Reference Asset(s) In addition, there are specific risks in relation to Notes which are linked to an Underlying Reference and an investment in such Notes will entail significant risks not associated with an investment in a conventional debt security.
-Risk factors in relation to Underlying Reference linked Notes include: exposure to an underlying interest.
+Prospectus could materially adversely impact the value of any Notes affected by it; Secondary Market Risks an active secondary market may never be established or may be illiquid and that this may adversely affect the value at which an investor may sell its Notes (investors may suffer a partial or total loss of the amount of their investment); the trading market for Notes may be volatile and may be adversely impacted by many events: Risks Relating to Underlying Reference Asset(s) In addition, there are specific risks in relation to Notes which are linked to an Underlying Reference and an investment in such Notes will entail significant risks not associated with an investment in a conventional debt security.
+Risk factors in relation to Underlying Reference linked Notes include: exposure to one or more share, similar market risks to a direct equity investment, global depositary receipt ("GDR") or American depositary receipt ("ADR"), potential adjustment events or extraordinary events affecting shares and market disruption or failure to open of an exchange which may have an adverse effect on the value and liquidity of the Notes Risks Relating to Specific Types of Notes The following risks are associated with SPS Notes Auto-callable Notes Investors may be exposed to a partial or total loss of their investment.
+The return on the Notes depends on the performance of the Underlying Reference(s) and the application of knock-in features.
+Auto-callable Notes include automatic early redemption mechanisms.
+If an automatic early redemption event occurs investors may be exposed to a partial loss of their investment.
 D.6 Risk warning In the event of the insolvency of the Issuer or if it is otherwise unable or unwilling to repay the Notes when repayment falls due, an investor may lose all or part of his investment in the Notes.
+In addition, investors may lose all or part of their investment in the Notes as a result of the terms and conditions of the Notes.